Diksha-16/Facial-Investigator/README.md

   - Option to edit the image of the user.
 - **Sessions created for login**
   - The user who has logged in is remembered by creating sessions.
+  - A non logged in user cannot access the authorized pages by typing their url.
 - **Passwords are stored securely in hashed form using bcrypt**
 - **Responsive Website,can be easily used in mobile devices.**